PrathamKarki/Learning_SQL/README.md

 ### Platforms I'm  Currently Using:
 - **Codecademy** – for foundational concepts and guided interactive learning.
 - **SQLBolt** – for quick, practical lessons with visual examples.
+- **Hackerrank** - for challenging exercises and problem-solving practice.

 ##  Practice and Application